eamonbracht/sSTNN/README.md

 \* This is an estimate based on the runtime metrics above.

-The above runtime estimates gives an very conservative upper-bound on theoretical optimal runtime performance of this model.
-STNNMg in its current implementation is slower by factor of 3 compared to a theoretical single GPU implementation but 100x faster than a CPU only implementation.
+The above runtime estimate gives an very conservative upper-bound on theoretical optimal runtime performance of this model.
+STNNMg in its current implementation is slower by factor of 3 compared to a theoretical single GPU implementation but 100x faster than a CPU implementation.
 The increase in data generated an overall 14x slowdown in performance and a 5x slowdown versus our theorized single GPU runtime.

 The model ultimately achieved similar accuracies to the model in Ziat et al., due to the fact that the core architecture did not change.

 ## Discussion
 While the results here are promising, there are many limitations.
-First, the model is limited to 2 GPU setup..
+First, the model is limited to 2 GPU setup.
 As such, a more robust framework should be built for spreading the adjacency computation over multiple GPUs instead of just spreading the model over mutliple GPUs as was done here.
 Furthermore, there are GPUs with larger memoery, A100s are available in 40 and 80GB versions.
 That being said, given the superlinear scaling of the memory requirements, a 2.5x increase in memory is unlikely to yeild a significantly larger trainable area.
 Finally, the adjacency matrix is very sparse and the optimal strategy would be to implement this using a sparse matrix representation.